-It is commonly known by students everywhere, that working through large quantities of past papers is a major factor in their success in the final assessment.
-It cannot be argued that they are a very useful tool, in that, they allow students to practice the type of question that may come up in their final exams.
+It is commonly known by learners everywhere, that working through large quantities of past papers is a major factor in their success in the final assessment.
+It can be argued that they are a very useful tool in that they allow learners to practice the type of question that may come up in their final exams.

 It should be borne in mind that mark schemes contain several alternative acceptable answers.
-However, when teachers review past paper questions used in unit tests and the mock examination, they should encourage students to suggest which is the best possible answer, and, in discussion, talk broadly around the topic area on which the question is based from the syllabus.
+However, when teachers review past paper questions used in unit tests and the mock examination, they should encourage learners to suggest which is the best possible answer, and, in discussion, talk broadly around the topic area on which the question is based from the syllabus.

-Learners should be aware of any data provided in the syllabus and importantly any changes to this data that might affect how they understand any practice questions you may have drawn from past papers.
+Learners should be aware of any data provided in the syllabus and more importantly, any changes to this data that might affect how they understand any practice question you may have drawn from past papers.

 The Principal Examiners Reports for Teachers are very helpful to use in conjunction with the mark schemes.
-They give very useful advice on areas in which the students need to improve, as well as informing teachers which questions the students performed well in.
+They give very useful advice on areas in which the learners need to improve, as well as informing teachers which questions the learners performed well in.
 Some of the same advice is re-iterated year after year.